-We strive to provide a high level of personal support in various fields to meet the diverse needs of students during their time at Tusculum College.
+We strive to provide a high level of personal support in various fields to meet the diverse needs of students during their time at Tusculum University.

-Some of the services the College provides free of charge to students include:
+Some of the services the University provides free of charge to students include:

 Tusculum can assist students in identifying local health care providers and provide support in time of illness.

 Additionally, Tusculum serves as an educational resource to the student community and to provide information to students to address current student health issues.
 Students should communicate with the Student Affairs Office in Niswonger Commons (Room 221) or 423-636-7315.